PokeJofeJr4th/DreamBerd-rs/README.md

 ## Evaluation

-C provides a built-in function to interpret C code at runtime.
+DreamBerd provides a built-in function to interpret DreamBerd code at runtime.
 This is most useful when combined with string interpolation.

 ```c
 const const value: i32 = 9!